-Kafue National Park covers an expansive 22,400 km2 in the centre of Western Zambia, and makes up 25% of the world’s largest transboundary conservation area, known as the Kavango-Zambezi Trans-frontier Conservation Area (KAZA TFCA).
-The park was proclaimed in 1950, and is Zambia’s oldest national park and one of the world’s most important natural heritage sites.
-As an essential water source for the region, Kafue is also one of the last vast expanses of the iconic Zambezian ecoregion - home to elephants, large predators, 21 species of antelope and 515 bird species.
-The lack of funding and effective management in recent years hampered park operations and allowed the threats of poaching, human encroachment and charcoal production to take its toll on the landscape and wildlife populations.
-Yet large tracts of wilderness containing a diversity of wildlife species still remain intact, giving the park potential to become Africa’s most exceptional tourist destination.
+Kafue National Park covers an expansive 22,400 km2 area in western Zambia.
+The park was proclaimed in 1950, making it Zambia’s oldest national park and one of the world’s most important natural heritage sites.
+As an essential water source for the region, Kafue is also one of the last vast expanses of the iconic Zambezian ecoregion – and home to elephant, large predators, the highest diversity of antelope species in Africa, and 515 bird species.

 Lack of funding and effective management over the years hampered park operations and allowed poaching, human encroachment and charcoal production to take their toll on both landscape and wildlife.
 Yet large tracts of wilderness containing a diversity of wildlife species still remain intact.
 In 2021, Zambia’s Department of National Parks and Wildlife (DNPW) invited African Parks to implement a Priority Support Plan.
 Over 18 months, significant infrastructure investments were made, protection measures improved, over 200 jobs created, and education enhanced through a literacy programme.
 This paved the way for a 20-year management agreement between African Parks and the Zambian government in July 2022, for the full protection of Kafue’s valuable landscape.